-According to veterinary nutrition experts, bone broth for dogs can be important during hospice care.
+According to veterinary nutrition expert Dr. Karen Becker, bone broth for dogs can be important during hospice care.
 It’s also known to help with GI upset, finicky eating, liver detox, and improve joint, skin and coat health.
 Bone broth also provides healthy hydration for pets on an exclusively dry food diet.
 Bone broth is also popular for humans; in Chinese medicine, it’s used to nourish the kidneys, support our vital essence (qi), and build blood.

 What is Bone Broth?

 Bone broth is derived from the parts of an animal that can’t be eaten, such as the bones, skin, tendons, ligaments, marrow, and feet.
 All of these are simmered to create this broth.

 You can use bone broth as a supplement for home-cooked meals, as a snack, or simply add to kibble.